Who is Hedgehog on the Masked Singer?

 Is Hedgehog Michael McIntyre?

-One other well-known Michael has been thrown into the combo, as some followers imagine the posh-sounding Hedgehog is actually comic Michael McIntyre.
+One other well-known Michael has been thrown into the combination, as some followers imagine the posh-sounding Hedgehog is actually comic Michael McIntyre.

-The stand-up comedian offered Comedy Roadshow and the Royal Selection efficiency on two events.
-He at present hosts Michael McIntyre’s Massive Present on BBC One.
+The stand-up comedian introduced Comedy Roadshow and the Royal Selection efficiency on two events.
+He presently hosts Michael McIntyre’s Large Present on BBC One.

-Some viewers assume that Hedgehog’s mannerisms point out that he’s a humorist, and that his plummy accent is a useless ringer for McIntyre’s.
+Some viewers assume that Hedgehog’s mannerisms point out that he’s a slapstick comedian, and that his plummy accent is a useless ringer for McIntyre’s.

 Hmm is it Michael McIntyre as The hedgehog?
 Fairly posh ???? #MaskedSinger